table of contents

 Bacterial or fungal infection

-Another fungal infection that can cause issues is the malassezia fungus, which can lead to seborrheic dermatitis and dandruff.
+Another fungal infection that can cause itchy scalp and hair loss is the malassezia fungus, which can lead to seborrheic dermatitis and dandruff.
 Dandruff primarily affects the scalp, while seborrheic dermatitis can also affect other parts of the body.
 Both scalp conditions include flaky skin as a symptom.
 Seborrheic dermatitis can also cause itching, scaling, hair loss, and inflammation, while dandruff usually just leads to itching without any inflammation (and usually no hair loss) (Borda, 2015).

 More of an infestation than an infection, scabies are small mites that can cause severe itching.
 While their bites are usually found between the fingers, they can appear anywhere on your body and cause severe itching that may result in hair loss if it’s on your scalp.

-Different forms of alopecia (hair loss) may involve an itchy scalp as a symptom.
+Different forms of alopecia (hair loss) may cause an itchy scalp and hair loss.
 For example, lichen planopilaris is a rare, progressive autoimmune disorder that causes scarring and hair loss on the scalp.
 Additional symptoms can include itching, burning, and pain.
-Treatment often involves the use of oral medications, and topicals like corticosteroids and minoxidil (Rogaine) to help improve hair growth (Lepe-a, 2021).
+Treatment often involves the use of oral medications, and topicals like corticosteroids and minoxidil (Rogaine) to help improve hair growth (Lepe-a, 2022).

-Alopecia areata is another autoimmune condition affecting the hair, but unlike lichen planopilaris, it does not lead to scarring.
+Alopecia areata is another autoimmune condition affecting the hair, but unlike lichen planopilaris, it doesn’t lead to scarring.
 Alopecia areata affects about 2% of people and is more common in people with a family history of alopecia areata.
 The condition causes clearly-defined bald patches on the scalp.
-For as many as 50% of people who develop the condition, these patches may disappear within a year, but it is common to experience additional episodes of hair loss later (Lepe-b, 2021).
+For as many as 50% of people who develop the condition, these patches may disappear within a year, but it is common to experience additional episodes of hair loss later (Lepe-b, 2022).

 While the alopecia areata doesn’t usually cause an itchy scalp, many people with the condition report feeling a burning, itching, or tingling sensation in the area before their hair begins to fall out.